LLNL/blt/docs/setup_blt.rst

     include(<path/to/blt>/SetupBLT.cmake)

-You can include the BLT source in your repository or you can pass the location of BLT at CMake configure time through the optional ``BLT_SOURCE_DIR`` CMake variable.
+You can include the BLT source in your repository or pass the location of BLT at CMake configure time through the optional ``BLT_SOURCE_DIR`` CMake variable.

 There are two standard choices for including the BLT source in your repository: